-Other training courses are available on request please contact Pete.
+Many other training courses in various design applications are available on request; please contact Pete.

 Many training companies advertise their courses claiming to be experts in everything under the sun.
-Reputable companies do hire Adobe Certified Instructors for their Adobe product training but many others don’t bother.
-Also in my experience you rarely get to speak to the actual person who will deliver your training to discuss your needs beforehand.
-Your enquiry may well be fielded by an administrator or manager without relevant expertise.
+Also you rarely get to speak to the actual person who will deliver your training to discuss your needs beforehand.
+Your questions will often be fielded by an administrator or manager without relevant expertise.

-It’s possible that private or bespoke tuition via bigger training companies may work out to be more troublesome and perhaps expensive than it would be if you contacted a qualified trainer directly.
-My advice would be to ‘cut out the middlemen’ and get your training delivered by an approachable professional with appropriate subject knowledge, commercial experience and a recognised teaching credential.
-So, go direct!
+It’s possible that private or bespoke tuition via bigger training organisations may work out to be more troublesome and perhaps expensive than it would be if you contacted a qualified trainer directly.
+My advice would be to ‘cut out the middlemen’ and get your training delivered by an approachable professional with appropriate subject knowledge, commercial experience and a relevant teaching credential.
+Go direct!

 Buying Adobe software

-I am not a software retailer, however in a consultancy capacity I am often asked to advise on which products to buy and so on.
+I do not sell software, however in a consultancy capacity I am often asked to advise on which products to buy and so on.
 With this in mind here’s some useful pointers.
-The Adobe® Creative Suite® 5 or 5.5 family includes Design Premium and Design Standard editions as well as a Web Premium edition.
-There are many different permutations of the Creative Suite bundle which you can buy or you can purchase any application separately.
-This page on Adobe’s site gives a useful table of these permutations so that before buying you can decide which version is right for you.
+This FAQ page on Adobe’s site gives a comprehensive list of questions so that before buying you can decide which version is right for you.

 If you qualify for educational pricing their software is substantially cheaper.

 Below is a link to Adobe’s education pages for details.